|

 http://observe.phy.sfasu.edu/SFAStarCharts/Article/article.PDF

-The article was rejected but the charts are pretty popular with 321,000+ downloads.
+The charts are pretty popular with 321,000+ downloads.

 Bootes is just one example.
 All 88 constellations are the same in Google Sky as found on the SFA Star Charts.